CubePilot/CubeLAN/README.md

-# Libcanard
+# CubeLan

-Minimal implementation of the DroneCAN protocol stack in C for resource constrained applications.
+Minimal implementation of the CUBELAN protocol stack in C for resource constrained applications.

-Get help on the **[DroneCAN Forum](https://dronecan.org/discord)**.

 ## Usage